fraunhofer-isi/micat/doc/source/user_interface/geography.md

 *The IDs, inter alia id_region, are described in greater detail [here](../indices/indices_description.md).*

-In order to distinguish geographic areas accordingly, IDs have been attributed to all Member States and the whole EU area (EU27 in 2020).
+In order to distinguish geographic areas accordingly, IDs have been attributed to all Member States and the whole EU area (EU27 in 2020, before <wiki:Brexit>).
 However, the local level has not been attributed IDs.
 Instead, the ID of the country is used, while the national data is scaled to the locality or region.

 *The equation behind the scaling of data can be found [here](../modules/local_scaling.md).*